sf-wdi-25/homework/README.md

   git clone {{**CLONE URL FROM GITHUB**}}
   ```
-  Note: if you don't have a `dev` directory yet, you may need to create it: `mkdir ~/dev`.
+  Note: if you don't have a `dev` directory yet, you may need to create it first: `mkdir ~/dev`.
 3. `cd` into the newly cloned repo on your computer.
 4. Make a copy of the directory template using your github username as the new name.
    ```bash